 Based on the list of schools, shown in Step 2, check and collect all the data of each schools.
 Get their address, contact details, tech-Voc course offered, and number of hours of the course.

 To make it easier for you, you just need to collect information of probably 3 to 5 schools that is nearest to your location.

-Step 4: Inquire Directly to each school
+Step 4: Inquire Directly to school for the course requirements

 The reason you need to inquire to each school, is because you have to know which school is offering the best possible scenario in your favor.